21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 • Devices: MacBook Pro M3 (macOS Sequoia), Windows 11 desktop (RTX 4070, Chrome), iPhone 15 Pro (iOS 18).

-• Account tiers tested: Free plan + highest individual paid tier for each tool.
+• Account tiers tested: Free plan plus the highest individual paid tier for each tool.

-• Test images: 12 standardized images covering portraits (studio + natural light), landscapes, product shots (white + lifestyle), damaged/old photos, and high-ISO/low-light RAW files.
+• Test images: 12 standardized images covering portraits (studio and natural light), landscapes, product shots (white and lifestyle), damaged or old photos, and high-ISO or low-light RAW files.

 5 Standardized Test Tasks